bruce-one/node-musl/README.md

     # eval "$("$(npm bin)/musl-exports")" # sets CC CXX and LD in the shell

-Note: Using `--fully-static` (as shown above) will disable dlopen which prevents Node from loading any native modules, using `--partly-static` is the recommended alternative if you still want dlopen (because otherwise there are issues with libgcc).
+Note: Using `--fully-static` (as shown above) will disable dlopen which prevents Node from loading any native modules.

 Licence: This code is ISC, however note that musl-cross-make is imported into this repo and it's licence is unclear.